A proof of Dunfield-Gukov-Rasmussen Conjecture: Heegaard Floer homology

 \begin{lemma} The~generator $\xgen_0$, when considered as an~element of $\widehat{\mathit{CF}}=\CFK-(S)/(U_i=1)$, is a~cycle that generates the~top degree homology. \end{lemma} \begin{proof} Setting $U_i=1$ for all $i$ allows us to forget the~$\markO$-basepoints.
 The~Heegaard diagram can be then reduced, so that each $\alpha$-curve intersects only one $\beta$-curve, exactly in two points, one of which is a~component of $\xgen_0$.
 In fact, $\xgen_0$ is the~top degree generator of the~associated Heegaard Floer complex, hence, a~cycle. \end{proof}

-We call $\xgen_0$ the~\emph{canonical generator} \footnote{ Generally, $\xgen_0$ is not a~cycle in $\CFK-(S)$---for instance, the~rectangle decorated $A^-$ in a~neighborhood of a~positive crossing represents a~nontrivial holomorphic disk from $\xgen_0$. } of $\CFK-(S)$.
-Because the~homology $\widehat{\mathit{HF}}$ is free, we obtain a~following generalization of Lemma~\ref{lem:signs-for-AB-pair} that will play an~important role in the~next section.
+We call $\xgen_0$ the~\emph{canonical generator}\footnote{ Generally, $\xgen_0$ is not a~cycle in $\CFK-(S)$---for instance, the~rectangle decorated $A^-$ in a~neighborhood of a~positive crossing represents a~nontrivial holomorphic disk from $\xgen_0$. } of $\CFK-(S)$.
+Because $\widehat{\mathit{HF}}$ is the homology of the $k$-torus \cite[Lemma 9.1]{OS3mflds} and hence free, we obtain a~following generalization of Lemma~\ref{lem:signs-for-AB-pair} that will play an~important role in the~next section.
 The~case $k=2$ has been proven in an~unpublished version of \cite{OSCube}.

 \begin{corollary} Choose an~intersection point $\ygen \in \tCFK-(S)$ with $\hdeg(\ygen) = \hdeg(\xgen_0)-1$.
 Then

 where $\phi_1,\dots,\phi_k$ are all classes of Whitney disks from $\ygen$ to $\xgen_0$ that have Maslov index one and are disjoint from $\markX$. \end{corollary} \begin{proof} The~homology class of $\xgen_0$ cannot be free in $\widehat{\mathit{HF}}$ when the~sum in \eqref{eq:vanishing-sum-of-disks} does not vanish. \end{proof}